Doctor Approved: Generating Medically Accurate Skin Disease Images through AI-Expert Feedback: Analysis

 \subsection{Experimental Results}

 \textbf{Classification results.} We comprehensively evaluate synthetic image quality by its impact on downstream classification using ResNet18 and DINOv2 architectures (Tables~\ref{tab:res_resnet18} and \ref{tab:res_dinov2}).
 Our MAGIC framework markedly enhances performance across both models compared to baselines.
 Standard fine-tuned Text-to-Image (T2I) generation degrades ResNet18 accuracy by~$-3.74\%$ and DINOv2 by~$-2.16\%$, while the fine-tuned Image-to-Image (I2I) approach offers modest gains, increasing ResNet18 accuracy by~$+2.14\%$ and DINOv2 by~$+0.82\%$.
 The feedback integrated via our MAGIC framework proves beneficial for both Reward-model guided Fine-Tuning (RFT) and Direct Preference Optimization (DPO) strategies.
 Specifically, MAGIC-RFT improved accuracy over the real data baseline by~$+4.18\%$ for ResNet18 and~$+2.21\%$ for DINOv2.
 MAGIC-DPO demonstrated even more substantial gains, boosting accuracy by~$+9.02\%$ for ResNet18 (from $29.31\%$ to $38.33\%$) and by~$+5.12\%$ for DINOv2 (from $49.89\%$ to $55.01\%$), with similar improvements in F1, precision, and recall.
-We further validate the MAGIC framework on an additional medical dataset, SCIN, with results detailed in Appendix~\ref{app:scin_res}.
+We further validate the MAGIC framework on additional datasets, SCIN and PAD-UFES-20, with results in Appendix~\ref{app:pad_scin_res}.

 The DPO approach within the MAGIC framework (MAGIC-DPO) shows particular strength.
 Its advantage may stem from directly optimizing for preference alignment without an intermediate reward model.
 This can be more robust and generalize better, proving especially advantageous when the number of feedback pairs is limited, as is common in specialized medical domains, thus sidestepping potential instabilities in reward modeling.
 The quality of expert guidance remains crucial for generating synthetic images that are not only visually plausible but also encode clinically relevant diagnostic features.
 This enhanced alignment is reflected across our evaluations, including improved qualitative outputs (Fig.~\ref{fig:example_per_epoch}), FID scores (Fig.~\ref{fig:ablation_fid}), and expert preference measures (Fig.~\ref{fig:ablation_num_satisfied}).
+We also evaluate MAGIC-DPO with other classifier backbones (see Appendix \ref{other_backbones} for details).